- Brand name

-In general, temazepam should be taken for short periods only (for example 2 - 4 weeks).
+In general, benzodiazepines such as APO-TEMAZEPAM should be taken for short periods only (for example 2 - 4 weeks).
 Continuous long-term use is not recommended unless advised by your doctor.
-The use of benzodiazepines such as temazepam may lead to dependence on the medicine.
+The use of benzodiazepines may lead to dependence on the medicine.

 This medicine is available only with a doctor’s prescription.

 Before you take APO-TEMAZEPAM

 Do not take APO-TEMAZEPAM if: